wbamberg/idl-reference/docs/nsICacheEntry.md

 This means that there is a potential problem if the number of forced valid
 entries grows to take up more space than the cache size allows.

-@param aSecondsToTheFuture
-       the number of seconds the default cache validation behavior will be
-       overridden before it returns to normal

 #### Parameters ####